 What are we doing?

-Nesta has initiated States of Change – a new way of developing and supporting public innovation learning for creating public impact.
+Nesta initiated States of Change in 2017 – a new way of developing and supporting public innovation learning for creating public impact.
 Across the globe, government teams are pioneering new practice in public innovation.
-States of Change is a collective that supports this growing global movement.
+States of Change is a collective that supports this growing global movement, and in 2019 became its own independent not-for-profit.
 We want to build the culture and capability of governments to practically deal with the complex problems they face.
 Our aim is to strengthen the community of practice that already exists and support people on their transformative journey by:

 - developing innovation learning based on practice rather than theory, and sharing experiences, methods and cases from the global network of practitioners